 Q: What are the benefits of skin to skin?

+A: There are lots of benefits to having skin to skin contact with your baby, including: - helping them regulate their breathing and heart rate - keeping them warm - calming and relaxing both mum and baby -stimulating breastmilk supply.
 Skin to skin can also be great for your baby longer term.
 Evidence shows that giving babies skin to skin contact during their first year have improved physical growth and development.
 This is particularly true of babies with a low birth weight.

 Kangaroo care for preterm babies